Cost of training

 Funding for postgraduate teacher training

 Your tuition fees and any other bursary or financial support depend on your status as a home, European Union (EU) or overseas student.
-Find out more information about EU or overseas status.
+Find out more information about EU.
 All grants and bursaries are subject to conditions and you are not guaranteed funding, but you may be eligible for financial support.

 Home and EU students may be eligible for a tuition fee loan to cover the cost of tuition fees charged.
 This is available through Student Finance England.
 More information on the tuition fee loan can be found on DirectGov.